7 Benefits of Living in a Townhome

 If you’re living in a townhouse with condo fees that cover landscaping and maintenance, then you won’t have to do that either.
 Just make sure you find out.
 Knowing what townhome fees cover before deciding on whether to buy is important to say the least.

 Another benefit of townhome living is the fact that there’s multiple floors, like you would find in a single-family home.

 Different floors help separate spaces to be used for different things.
-For example, sleeping upstairs instead of on a single-level unit like in a condo gives added comfort for many.
+For example, sleeping upstairs instead of on a single-level unit like in a condo gives added comfort and security for many.

 #5 – Parking inside or closer to home